dzhemaptula/Project_II_Hogent_ASP.NET/README.md

 This was done via AGILE Scrum, using Trello and other technologies.

-- Backend - mostly Nick/Dzhem, fair part Tijl, some Janne
+- Backend - mostly Nick/Dzhem, fair part Tijl
 - Frontend - mostly Tijl, some Dzhem

 ---